 Your doctor will prescribe antibiotics that help good bacteria grow back so your symptoms go away faster.

 If your PMC is severe or keeps coming back, you may need:

 - Extra rounds of antibiotics

 - Fecal microbial transplant (FMT), during which your doctor puts healthy stool from a donor into your system to help restore good bacteria

 - Surgery to take out part of your colon (less than 1% of people with PMC need this)

 Living With PMC

-If you're dealing with PMC symptoms, drink plenty of fluids like water or watered-down fruit juice to help flush out your system.
+If you're dealing with PMC symptoms, drink plenty of fluids like water or watered-down fruit juice and eat things with more salt such as Saltines.
 Eat soft foods that are easy to digest like applesauce, rice, or bananas.
 Avoid high-fiber foods like nuts, beans, and veggies.

 Eat several small meals during the day instead of a few large ones, and stay away from fried, spicy, or fatty foods.
 They can irritate your stomach and make your symptoms worse.

-Wash your hands regularly to keep C. diff from spreading and getting back into your system.
-Hand sanitizers do not work in preventing recurrence of the infection.
+Wash your hands with soap and water regularly to keep C. diff from spreading and getting back into your system.
+Hand sanitizers do not work in preventing the recurrence of the infection.